AndreiRStatescu/google-docs-clone/README.md

 - error page - ghost button barely visible
 - denying access currently done only after 5 failed attempts to connect to liveblocks - that's a bit too long and a poor use experience
 - enable pre-push gitguardian check
+- notification sometimes show up 2-3 times for the same tagging, also having some frontend errors in Safari when tagging, despite no obvious issue being seen.
+Additionally, the displayed number of notifications show the count of all the notification, not just the unread ones as was the expected behaviour